-- TK in this sense is broader than the more specific areas of knowledge (medicinal, biodiversity-related, associated with genetic resources or relating to plant genetic resources) identified in other areas of public international law and policy. - Concerning the second distinction ((ii) immediately above), the Committee has considered at length the principle that in order to be protected through specific legal mechanisms, TK may need to be: - generated, preserved and transmitted in a traditional and intergenerational context; (i) - (ii) distinctively associated with a traditional or indigenous community or people which preserves and transmits it between generations; and - (iii) integral to the cultural identity of an indigenous or traditional community or people which is recognized as holding the knowledge through a form of custodianship. guardianship, collective ownership or cultural responsibility.
-This relationship may be expressed formally or informally by customary or traditional practices, protocols or laws.34 - For the purposes of this analysis, this would mean that, to be eligible for protection, more than simply being described in general terms as being 'traditional knowledge,' knowledge should be intergenerational in character, should have an objective link with the community of origin, and should have a subjective association within that community, so that it forms part of the community's own self-identity. - Gaps in the objectives or policy rationales of protection: (b) - Part of the analysis of any legal system is the consideration of the objectives or rationale of the system.
+- 73. TK in this sense is broader than the more specific areas of knowledge (medicinal, biodiversity-related, associated with genetic resources or relating to plant genetic resources) identified in other areas of public international law and policy. - 74.
+Concerning the second distinction ((ii) immediately above), the Committee has considered at length the principle that in order to be protected through specific legal mechanisms, TK may need to be: - (i) generated, preserved and transmitted in a traditional and intergenerational context; - (ii) distinctively associated with a traditional or indigenous community or people which preserves and transmits it between generations; and - (iii) integral to the cultural identity of an indigenous or traditional community or people which is recognized as holding the knowledge through a form of custodianship, guardianship, collective ownership or cultural responsibility.
+This relationship may be expressed formally or informally by customary or traditional practices, protocols or laws.31 - 75.
+For the purposes of this analysis, this would mean that, to be eligible for protection, more than simply being described in general terms as being 'traditional knowledge,' knowledge should be intergenerational in character, should have an objective link with the community of origin, and should have a subjective association within that community, so that it forms part of the community's own self-identity. - (b) Gaps in the objectives or policy rationales of protection: - 76.
+Part of the analysis of any legal system is the consideration of the objectives or rationale of the system.
 Accordingly, a gap analysis may need to consider those common objectives that could be expressed at the international level, but have not so far been expressed in a formal sense.
-Policy objectives that have not been formally expressed or affirmed at the international level in relation to intellectual property and TK include the following: - Recognizing the intrinsic value of traditional knowledge systems, and their contribution to conservation of the environment, food security and sustainable agriculture, and the progress of science and technology; - Recognizing that traditional knowledge systems are valuable forms of innovation - Promoting respect for traditional knowledge systems and the cultural and spiritual values of the holders of traditional knowledge - Respecting the rights of holders and custodians of traditional knowledge - Promoting conservation and preservation of traditional knowledge
+Policy objectives that have not been formally expressed or affirmed at the international level in relation to intellectual property and TK include the following: - Recognizing the intrinsic value of traditional knowledge systems, and their contribution to conservation of the environment, food security and sustainable agriculture, and the progress of science and technology;

-Source: Glossary on key terms.
+30 Source: Glossary on key terms.

-34 Note: Document WIPO/GRTKF/IC/13/5(b) Rev. was prepared using as reference document WIPO/GRTKF/IC/8/5, The protection of traditional knowledge: Revised objectives and principles.
+31 Note: Document WIPO/GRTKF/IC/13/5(b) Rev. was prepared using as reference document WIPO/GRTKF/IC/8/5, The protection of traditional knowledge: Revised objectives and principles.
 Considering the ongoing negotiations at the IGC, this reference has not been updated.